zcorpan/html-parser-book/manuscript/parser.md

 Autonomous custom elements have a custom element name, with these requirements:

-* it needs to start with a-z (since otherwise it wouldn’t parse as a start tag token by the HTML tokenizer)
+* it needs to start with a-z (since otherwise it wouldn't parse as a start tag token by the HTML tokenizer)

-* It can only use characters that are legal in XML, minus the colon (since otherwise you can’t create it with `document.createElement()`, and can’t use it in XML)
+* It can only use characters that are legal in XML, minus the colon (since otherwise you can't create it with `document.createElement()`, and can’t use it in XML)

 * It needs to contain at least one dash.
 The dash is required to prevent clashes with future additions to HTML.

 These elements parse just like unknown elements, or like some inline elements like abbr, or dfn.
-Which is to say, they don’t implicitly close other elements, or have other special parsing behavior.
+Which is to say, they don't implicitly close other elements, or have other special parsing behavior.

 ```html
 <flag-icon country="nl"></flag-icon>